AvdeepKaur/bostonhacks/README.md

 ## Description of current state of game
 A modern, mesmerizing, and meowtastic game.
 All of our musician cats, Robin, Sunny, and Tory, have lost their insturments!
 Help get them back before their debut performance!
 We are counting on you :3c

-INSERTCATSNAME will run around, avoiding obstucles, and finding their insturments.
+Robin will run around, avoiding obstucles, and finding their insturments.
 Don't worry if you loss a life when you collide into a vase, cat, or bookshelf (cats have 3 lives... wait...).
 If you miss an insturment, I hope you feel guilty, terrible in fact!!!
 (Just kidding, enjoy the game, enjoy the process, enjoy the ending)

-Commands:

-WRITE COMMANDS
+**Commands:**
+Right-Click: Continue with the story
+Space: Jump

 ## Our Idea and Game Plan